The review process takes approximately two weeks and it is divided in 4 parts:

 Conflict of Interest

-In case the general chair is conﬂicted with the submission (following the ACM SIGGRAPH guidelines), the review is handled by the Associate Chair of the corresponding journal.
-If the Associate Chair is also conﬂicted, another Asssociate Chair from a different journal will handle the submission.
+In case the General Chair is conﬂicted with the submission (following the ACM SIGGRAPH guidelines), the review is handled by the previous General Chair.

 The volunteer base of reviewers will be selected by the general chair and the Associate Chairs and will be available at http://www.replicabilitystamp.org.
 There will be one Associate Chair for each journal joining the initiative.
 Each Associate Chair will collaborate with the General Chair to ensure that the guidelines conform to each journal and conference expectations.